Eliza Buckley Ingalls: Career

-She was an active temperance worker since she was a child, having joined the order of Good Templars when only fourteen years of age.
-She served as superintendent of the anti-narcotics department of the National WCTU.
+She served as superintendent of the Anti-Narcotics Department of the National WCTU.
 Her special mission was the eradication of tobacco in all forms.
 She was assisted in her work by State superintendents, and the results were shown by the enactment of laws in nearly every State in the Union prohibiting the sale of tobacco to minors.
-She was determined and aggressive, holding to a strict accountability each one to whom a task was assigned.
-She served as vice-president of the Missouri W. C. T. U. when Clara Cleghorn Hoffman was its president and was long the National WCTU superintendent of Anti-Narcotics.
+She was determined and aggressive, holding to a strict accountability for each one to whom a task was assigned.
 Much of Missouri's legislation upon the subject was due to her efforts.

+By appointment of successive governors of Missouri she served on the State Board of Charities for many years, and was one of the local commissioners for the National and World's WCTU exhibit at the Louisiana Purchase Exposition, held in St. Louis in 1904.
+Her incessant warfare against narcotics was effectively promoted by her skill in authorship and pictorial illustration.
+She wrote a series of pamphlets, presenting in telling form the testimonies of businessmen and physicians as to the effect of the cigarette habit in spoiling a business career and undermining health.

+Personal life

-Contemporaries whom she entertained at her home included Frances E. Willard, Lady Henry Somerset, and Anna A. Gordon.
+Contemporaries whom she entertained at her home included Frances Willard, Lady Henry Somerset, and Anna Adams Gordon.

-Death

 Her last message to the women of the St. Louis WCTU, a few days before she died, was typical of her nature: "Give the women my love and tell them to push on."
 Ingalls died February 9, 1918, after a continued illness of almost three years.
 Nelle G. Burger wrote Ingalls' obituary in The Union Signal.